survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 Code formatting tools solve the first problem.
 They also [solve another problem](https://medium.freecodecamp.org/why-robots-should-format-our-code-159fd06d17f7) — arguments on the right code style in a team.

 Linters can help with the second problem, although they won’t solve it entirely.
 This like `var` v. `const` / `let` can be detected by ESLint, but higher level patterns can’t.

 Problems like naming consistency are hard, or even impossible, to detect automatically.
 For example, you could have `FooLoader` and `BarThatLoadsFoo` that both do the same thing but in different ways.
 To detect such issues you’ll have to review all new code manually.

-A common misconception is that if you use a code formatter like Prettier you don’t need a linter anymore.
-There’s some overlap between two tools, for example, ESLint can change code formatting a bit, but you can’t achieve 100% code consistency with ESLint, like you can with Prettier.
-Most of the time you’ll benefit from using both tools at the same time: use ESLint to catch possible errors and achieve consistent language usage and Prettier to format code.
+A common misconception is that if you use a code formatter like Prettier then you don’t need a linter anymore.
+There’s some overlap between two tools.
+ESLint can fix indentation, semicolons or quote type in JavaScript, but Prettier can achieve 100% code consistency, because it removes the original formatting and reprints all the code using its own formatting rules.

+Most of the time you’ll benefit from using both tools at the same time: use ESLint to catch possible errors and achieve consistent language usage and Prettier to format the code.

 ## Configuring IDEs and Editors with EditorConfig